-- (f) An investor to Indiareit Fund Scheme IV being Mrs. Vimala Shyam has challenged the premium charged to her at the time of purchase of the units.
+- (f) An investor to Indiareit Fund Scheme IV being Mrs. Vimala Shyam had challenged the premium charged to her at the time of purchase of the units.
 She has filed consumer matter before Bangalore District Consumer Disputes Redressal Forum.
-Evidence of both the parties are filed and the matter is now referred to mediation by the Forum.
+The parties settled the matter and the matter is now disposed off.
 Piramal Fund Management Pvt Ltd is the investment advisor to Indiareit Fund Scheme IV. - (g) One of the investor has filed a suit against Piramal Fund Management Pvt Ltd and Others in the High Court of Bombay in relation to investments made in Indiareit Fund Scheme 1 ("Scheme 1") which is a scheme of Indiareit Fund, a VCF registered with SEBI under the SEBI (Venture Capital Fund Regulations), 1996.
 Piramal Fund Management Pvt Ltd is the investment advisor to Scheme 1.
 The matter is vet to be listed for hearing before the court